What Is Medicare Supplement Plan G?

 Is Medicare Plan G worth it?

-Plan G is usually worth it if you have moderate to high medical costs.
+Plan G is usually worth it if you have medium to high medical costs.
 In this case, you'll usually save enough money on your medical bills to outweigh the monthly cost for Plan G. But if you don't need much medical care, it might make more sense to just have Original Medicare or a Medicare Advantage plan, which combines your Medicare coverage into one policy.

 What doesn't Plan G cover?

-Plan G doesn't cover your Part B deductible, which is $240 in 2024.
+Plan G doesn't cover your Part B deductible, which is $257 in 2025.
 It also only covers 80% of the costs for medical care outside of the United States.
 Medigap plans don't cover prescription drugs, long-term care, or vision and dental needs.

 What is the difference between Plan G and a Medicare Advantage plan?

 Plan G is a Medicare Supplement plan that works with Original Medicare Parts A and B to pay the bulk of your medical bills.
-A Medicare Advantage plan works as your primary insurance.
+A Medicare Advantage plan works as your main insurance.
 It bundles Parts A and B together and usually includes coverage for prescription drugs.

 Methodology

-ValuePenguin uses actuarial data for all private insurance companies to calculate average Medicare Supplement rates.
+ValuePenguin uses rate data for all private insurance companies to calculate average Medicare Supplement rates.
 Rates are for a 65-year-old woman who doesn't smoke, doesn't qualify for a household discount and signed up during her initial enrollment when medical status can't be used as a rating factor.
 Average rates exclude Select plans and plans in states that have their own Medigap systems.

 ValuePenguin.com is owned and operated by LendingTree, LLC ("LendingTree").
 All rights reserved.